 Are you teaching migration this fall?
 If so, don’t miss out on the opportunity to add hands-on, memorable lessons to your teaching toolkit.
 For the next two months, Population Ed will be focusing on teaching migration in the classroom.
-Teachers who follow us on Facebook, Twitter and Instagram will gain exclusive access to a variety of classroom materials for teaching migration topics like push/pull factors, increased urbanization, climate migrants, and more.
+Teachers who follow us on Facebook or Twitter will gain exclusive access to a variety of classroom materials for teaching migration topics like push/pull factors, increased urbanization, climate migrants, and more.
 We will also be sharing thought provoking articles and information from reputable sources to help you (and your students) develop background knowledge on this complex issue.

 Classroom Resources and Materials for Teaching About Migration

 Here’s a sample of what’s in store.
 But for full access, don’t forget to follow along on social media!